 J. Barry Oakes Advancement Award

-$3,000 USD which may be used to attend a technical workshop or I2MTC or AUTOTESTCON; Registration at I2MTC or AUTOTESTCON for year in which lecture is presented; Plaque designating the individual as the recipient of the IEEE J. Barry Oakes Advancement Award.
+$3,000 USD ($2,000 award, and $1,000 for travel and registration) which may be used to attend a technical workshop or I2MTC or AUTOTESTCON; Registration at I2MTC or AUTOTESTCON for year in which lecture is presented; Plaque designating the individual as the recipient of the IEEE J. Barry Oakes Advancement Award.

 This award will be funded by the J. Barry Oakes Fund managed by the IEEE Foundation.